Tornadoes of 2004: July 7–9 (Poland)

-July 13–15
+July 13–15 (United States)

+F4 damage inflicted to a manufacturing plant near Roanoke, Illinois.

 On July 13, a large, violent F4 tornado struck Roanoke, Illinois, destroying the Parsons Manufacturing Plant and some civilian residences.
 Despite the extensive damage along its 9.6 mi path of destruction, well advanced warning of the storm's approach led to only a few minor injuries and no fatalities.
 Three other F0 tornadoes were confirmed on this day as well.

 On July 14, a large storm system passed over the Northeastern United States.
 It produced several severe storms and numerous tornadoes.
 The worst destruction was in Campbelltown, Pennsylvania, where 272 properties were damaged or destroyed by an F3 tornado that struck the town around 3:00 PM.